Professor of practical theology and pastoral counseling, Columbia Theological Seminary

-The Rev. Dr. Chanequa Walker-Barnes is an associate professor of pastoral care and counseling at McAfee School of Theology at Mercer University.
-She uses an interdisciplinary approach in her teaching and research, drawing upon pastoral theology, womanist/feminist theology, cultural studies and the social sciences.
+The Rev. Dr. Chanequa Walker-Barnes is a professor of practical theology and pastoral counseling at Columbia Theological Seminary.
+Walker-Barnes, who previously served at McAfee School of Theology at Mercer University, uses an interdisciplinary approach in her teaching and research, drawing upon pastoral theology, womanist/feminist theology, cultural studies and the social sciences.
 She is the author of the book, "Too Heavy a Yoke: Black Women and the Burden of Strength."

-Prior to her current position, Walker-Barnes taught at Shaw University Divinity School in Raleigh, North Carolina; the University of North Carolina at Chapel Hill; and the University of Florida.
+Walker-Barnes also previously taught at Shaw University Divinity School in Raleigh, North Carolina; the University of North Carolina at Chapel Hill; and the University of Florida.

 She holds bachelor's degrees in psychology and African-American/African studies from Emory University; a master's and a Ph.D. in clinical psychology from the University of Miami; and an M.Div. from Duke Divinity School.